thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kend-saleshub-orders-grid.md

             .PageSize(20)
         ))

-Finally we setup the DataSource that the grid will us.
-Since we'll be getting our data from a remote service we call the `Ajax()` function.
-Next we tell it what URL to hit when it needs to read data from the server.
-We also tell it that it needs to make a GET request when it queries the server.
+Finally we set up the DataSource that the grid will use.
+We'll be getting our data from a remote service we call the `Ajax()` function.
+We tell it what URL to hit when it needs to read data from the server, then tell it that it needs to make a GET request when it queries the server.
 We also need to tell the DataSource what property on model is the Id (in this case it's "OrderID").
 The last two function calls tell the DataSource that the server will handle filtering and that we only want to get 20 orders back from the server.

-Earlier we setup the "Create an Order" button in the Grids toolbar, but it doesn't actually do anything.
-So lets wire that up to do something useful.
+Earlier we set up the "Create an Order" button in the Grids toolbar, but it doesn't actually do anything.
+So let's wire that up to do something useful.

 Since we'll be redirecting the user page for creating an Order, we'll need the URL to that page.
 We don't want to hardcode the URL to that page in our Javascript, since it could change later, so lets